grange85/ahfow-www/_posts/2023-06-20-lost-tracks-luna-roll-in-the-sand.md

 {% ahfowimage "https://media.fullofwishes.co.uk/00-misc/whitley-bay-beach.jpg" "Whitley Bay sands" %}

-A track that I'd mostly forgotten, maybe it is easily forgettable, with its gentle, pedestrian amble and its langurous guitar, although it is capable of worming its way inside - I listen to it rarely but know it very well.
+A track that I'd mostly forgotten, maybe it is easily forgettable?
+With its gentle, pedestrian amble and its langurous guitar, although it is capable of worming its way inside - I listen to it rarely but know it very well.

 {% ahfowaudio {
 "audiourl": "https://media.fullofwishes.co.uk/02-luna/audio/02-luna-roll-in-the-sand.mp3",